 However, I always pull through, and so will you.

-Let’s rewind four years: I had recently quit my “day job,” was shooting weddings, engagements, real estate, and pretty much anything that came my way.
-I was also working on my ebook for Digital Photography School, writing for Laura and Karlen here at Pretty Presets and Rock The Shot, selling my Photoshop actions and textures, jewelry, and fine art prints.
+Let’s rewind four years: I had recently quit my “day job,” was shooting weddings, engagement sessions, real estate, and pretty much anything that came my way.
+I was also working on my ebook for Digital Photography School, writing for Laura and Karlen here at Pretty Presets, Pretty Actions & the Pretty Forum, selling my textures, jewelry, and fine art prints.

 I was doing a lot, and I burned out fast.
 In retrospect, my burnout was not due to overwork, but more of a “I am really confused and not sure what I want to be doing or focusing my energy on” situation.
 While I enjoyed everything I was doing, I enjoyed some things more than others.
 Some things felt right, and some things felt very, very wrong.
 So, I decided to drop everything and return to school in order to a) get my Master’s, because that’s usually a good thing to have and b) become a better photographer, and to figure out what it is that I truly enjoy about photography and living a creative life.